Texas Tech University

 Teaching Focus

-My area of interest primarily focuses on the social-emotional development throughout childhood.
-By taking a developmental perspective I aim to engage students in thinking critically about the many facets of human development.
-I have spent years focusing on student learning and worked to develop courses that introduce them to concepts in the social sciences.
-My continued pursuit is to have students apply these important topics and ideas into their own lives and their interactions in the world around them.
-I aim to engage students in discussions while creating a classroom environment that is supportive, inclusive, and constructive.
+My area of interest primarily focuses on social-emotional development throughout childhood.
+By taking a developmental perspective, I aim to engage students in thinking critically about the many facets of human development, with particular attention to the importance of creating environments that are developmentally appropriate and supportive of children's overall well-being.
+I have spent years focusing on student learning and developing courses that introduce students to key concepts in the social sciences, including how parenting practices and educational settings can shape a child.
+My continued pursuit is to help students apply these important topics and ideas to their own lives, their future careers, and their interactions with the world around them.
+I strive to foster a classroom environment that is supportive, inclusive, and constructive.

 Courses Taught